Our Best Selection

 Best for food and drink: Lesvos, Samos, Corfu, Folegandros, Crete

-Lesvos is renowned for its olive oil and its ouzos (it produces some 70 percent of all Greek ouzos).
-The national aperitif is served with mixed mezedhes (appetizers) at traditional ouzerias (ouzo restaurants), which blend the island’s old Turkish influences with Greek seafood specialties.
+Lesvos is renowned for its olive oil and ouzos (it produces some 70 percent of all Greek ouzos).
+The national aperitif is served with mixed mezes (appetizers) at traditional ouzerias (ouzo restaurants), which blend the island’s old Turkish influences with Greek seafood specialties.
 Lesvos produces fine wine, as does Samos, famed for its sweet Muscat dessert wine.
-Like other Ionian islands, Corfu was not Ottomanized, and its cuisine remains Italian-flavored.
+Corfu was not Ottomanized like other Ionian islands, and its cuisine remains Italian-flavored.
 Folegandros ‘ Cycladic specialties include matsata (pasta with rabbit/chicken in red sauce), astakomakaronada (lobster with spaghetti) and liokafto (sun-dried fish).
-Crete is famous for its olive oil and specialties like dakos (rusks topped with tomato, olive oil and cheese) and myzithra (sweet cheese, used in kalitsounia pastries).
+Crete is famous for its olive oil and specialties like dakos (rusks topped with tomato, olive oil, and cheese) and myzithra (sweet cheese used in kalitsounia pastries).
 Horta (wild greens) provide seasoning for fish or roast lamb.

 It is not easy to choose which island to visit in Greece.
-After all, there are over 6000!
-We’ve done the hard work for you by creating this list of the best Greek islands for families: Crete, Corfu, Rhodes.
-These islands are the large Greek islands and incredibly popular with overseas visitors.
-They share a history of Venetian rule still visible in beautiful castles, historic towns and fortified ports.
-However, each island also has its own unique character and something different to offer.
+After all, there are over 6,000!
+We’ve done the hard work for you by creating this list of the best Greek islands for families: Crete, Corfu, and Rhodes.
+These islands are large Greek islands and are incredibly popular with overseas visitors.
+They share a history of Venetian rule still visible in beautiful castles, historic towns, and fortified ports.
+However, each island also has a unique character and something different.